Concurrent presenters

 Jennifer Payea, M.S.

 Jennifer Payea is a decorated United States Navy Veteran who has built a distinguished career spanning military service, clinical practice, and human rights advocacy.
 Jennifer joined the Navy at age 17, serving aboard the USS Theodore Roosevelt, USS Carl Vinson, and USS Bainbridge.
 Her service included two OEF/OIF tours both on land and sea.
-Following her military career, Jennifer earned both a Bachelor's degree in Addiction Treatment and a Master's degree in Educational Psychology from Regent University in Virginia Beach.
+Following her military career, Jennifer earned both a Bachelor's degree in Addiction Treatment and a Master's degree in Educational Psychology.
 During this time she also served as the President of the Student Veterans of America.
-Jennifer has dedicated more than 10 years to work in Suicide Prevention and Substance Abuse Treatment.
-During this time, she trained and spoke to an average of 8,000 people per year.
-Simultaneously, she worked on vital Anti-Human Trafficking efforts and assisting in changing nearly 10 laws for stricter punishment for perpetrators and decriminalizing victims to provide additional services for a brighter and safer future.
-She now resides in Kansas City, MO, with her husband who will be retiring from the U.S. Army in 2028.
-Jennifer is currently pursuing a PhD.
-Jennifer serves as the Clinical Director at Safehaven in Kansas City, MO, an overdose prevention program designed by the Department of Veteran Affairs.
-In this capacity, she provides clinical direction and support to drug-addicted, mentally ill, and homeless veterans.
+Jennifer currently serves as the Clinical Director at Safehaven in Kansas City, MO, an overdose prevention program designed by the Department of Veteran Affairs to support veterans experiencing substance abuse, mental illness, and homelessness.

 Brienne Shaker, M.S.W., L.C.S.W.